SUCCESSFUL IMPLEMENTATION OF PROJECT PORTFOLIO MANAGEMENT

 Projects, including those already in progress, should be evaluated because project benefits may change in response to other changes such as the market situation or technological progress.
 So, the portfolio coordinator should regularly take time to meet with the strategy team in strategy workshops to talk about the current business strategy as well as upcoming tactical measures (such as year-end budget cuts).
 Translate these into measurable, accepted parameters, and, if applicable, reevaluate ongoing initiatives.

-In summary, there are three central aspects to keep in mind when translating the business strategy:
+In summary, there are two central aspects to keep in mind when translating the business strategy:

 Be explicit when formulating the acceptance criteria and simplify the criteria if necessary.